wlerin/feralfilehosting/Feral Wiki/Software/Generic Software Installation Guide/readme.md

 - Spideroak
 -  filebot

-It is important that you understand that no one of these methods is a guaranteed thing.
+It is important that you understand that no single one of these methods is a guaranteed thing.
 There are many factors that will contribute to the success or failure of the attempt.
 These could be dependencies on other applications, binaries, libraries or additional requirements that you have no way to fulfil.
 This is just something you will have to accept before attempting to install any software on your slot.
 In this linked examples you will see various methods and solutions to such issues.

 Installed Software locations:
 ---